lusanex/PixelMagic/Readme.md

 - Clone the repository to your local machine.
 - Build the solution using Visual Studio
 - Run Debug mode to run the test.
-- Run Realese to run the actuall program.
+- Run Release to run the actuall program.

 ## Topics Checklist
 PixelMagic utilizes core programming concepts and features, ensuring a straightforward and educational codebase: